The most recent version of Qxw is release 20200708.

 replacing ‘amd64’ with ‘i386’ if necessary.

-Nick Warne has kindly prepared a SlackBuild of this release for Slackware 14.1.
-It is tested in the 32-bit version and can be found at http://slackbuilds.org/repository/14.1/games/qxw/.
+Nick Warne has kindly prepared a SlackBuild of this release for Slackware 14.2.
+It can be found at http://slackbuilds.org/repository/14.2/games/qxw/.

 Further installation options are available for some earlier releases of Qxw: see below.

-If you are using Windows XP (Service Pack 2 or later), Windows Vista, Windows 7 or Windows 8, double-clicking on the following link should take you through the installation of Qxw: QxwSetup-20140331.exe (about 5.8 Mbyte).
+If you are using Windows 7 or later double-clicking on the following link should take you through the installation of Qxw: QxwSetup-20200708.exe (about 20 Mbyte).
 You may have to answer some ‘Are you sure?’ questions, which are a security feature of the most recent versions of Windows.
 After installation you should see a desktop icon that launches the program and one that opens the manual.
 The program also associates itself with files whose names end in ‘.qxw’, the conventional extension for its saved crosswords.

 For Windows-specific questions (for example, relating to installation problems), please write to .